GitHub Activity Summary 2019Not logged in.

 Login with Passport

 B-rated was a top-down action RPG game that I was working on with 3 of my friends from the end of 2018 to the start of 2019.
-We drempt up a colourful world with a branching storyline and witty dialogue.
-Probably not too disimilar from Undertale in terms of mechanics but with combat in the overworld, silky smooth vector graphics, and a focus on quality mobile support.
+We dreamt up a colourful world with a branching storyline and witty dialogue.
+Probably not too disimilar from Undertale in terms of mechanics but with combat in the overworld, silky smooth vector graphics, and a responsive layout that would scale to any screen size, including mobile.

-From a programming standpoint, there was plenty of advanced techniques that I learned through this project, like drawing and animating triangle fans, some lightweight procedural generation, custom character model systems, synthetic voices for dialogue, and dynamic frame rate targeting.
+From a programing standpoint, there was plenty of advanced techniques that I learned through this project, like drawing and animating triangle fans, some lightweight procedural generation, custom 2d character systems, synthetic voices for dialogue, and dynamic frame rate targeting.
 I even made a start on writing my own SVG renderer here.
 It's just a shame I wrote it all in the awful GameMaker: Studio 2 engine.

-A natural side-effect of working in a large team of friends who are volunteering their time is many moving parts, any of which could lose interest and drop out at any time, and this is what happened with this project sadly.
+A natural side-effect of working in with friends who are volunteering their time is many moving parts, any of which could lose interest and drop out at any time, and this is what happened with this project sadly.
 The concept was very interesting though and I may pick it back up at some point in a better engine.

 KahootDiscord was another collaborative project, though this time it was just myself and another fellow programmer.
 We concieved of the idea of Kahoot in Discord voice chat together and worked on implementing it over several months in the middle of 2019.
 Users could create their own questions, design answers and create collections of questions pertaining to a theme.
 Each question would be turned into an image that could be posted in a Discord channel.
 Anyone that wanted to participate would be sent a personalized link to a website where they can privately vote on an answer in real-time (the intention was to have users see the questions on their desktop and join the game on their phones so they could see both screens at the same time), as per the rules of Kahoot, the faster you answer a question correctly, the more points you get.